brunosxs/godot-buildroot/README.md

 ###  Building a toolchain for distribution

-This method uses a CentOS7 container to make the buildroot *itself* portable so it can be distributed to other users.
+This method uses a Alma Linux 8 container to make the buildroot *itself* portable so it can be distributed to other users.
 This is also the way the downloads above are generated.

  * run `./build-sdk.sh <arch>` for instance `x86_64`